 - How reliably your team hits planned delivery dates

 - The percentage of work that has been completed early, on-time and late.

 Two types of teams often find this report helpful: Teams that are responsible for coordinating the work of multiple vendors, and teams that have goals related to the reliability of project delivery dates.

-LeanKit users on Advanced and Premium editions can take advantage of the PPC chart by ensuring that all work items associated with a particular project have a planned finish date.
+LeanKit users on Advanced and Enterprise editions can take advantage of the PPC chart by ensuring that all work items associated with a particular project have a planned finish date.
 Learn how to set up and use the PPC chart here.

 Deliver Value Faster

 At LeanKit, we’re advocates of metrics-driven learning to continuously improve your flow — replacing uncertainty with fast, predictable value delivery.
 Give these new reports a try and share your feedback with us.